laravel/docs/collections.md

 <a name="method-skipuntil"></a>
 #### `skipUntil()` {#collection-method}

-The `skipUntil` method skips items until the given callback returns `true`, and returns the remaining items in the collection:
+The `skipUntil` method skips items until the given callback returns `true` and then returns the remaining items in the collection:

     $collection = collect([1, 2, 3, 4]);